bhikrant7/Bhikrant_WD_2/README.md

 # Bhikrant_WD_2
-Stopwatch project using HTML,CSS and JS
+Stopwatch web application using HTML,CSS and JS